ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 ### Create environments variables inside our Prefect Cloud workspace.

 Before starting our flows, a best practice is to use environments variables, avoiding hard-coded and unsafe parameters.
 Instead of storing them in a `.env` file, we can do this directly on the Prefect cloud UI.
 In Prefect, variables enable you to store and reuse non-sensitive bits of data, such as configuration information.
 Variables are named, mutable string values, much like environment variables.
-Variables are scoped to a Prefect Server instance or a single workspace in Prefect Cloud.
+Variables are scoped to a Prefect server instance or a single workspace in Prefect Cloud.
 For more information, you can consult their [official website](https://docs.prefect.io/latest/concepts/variables/) directly.

 For this pipeline, we will create 9 variables.
 Most of them are for your S3 access key or your credentials for the OVHcloud API.

-Go to Prefect Cloud interface, and create the 9 variables with their UI:
+Go to the Prefect Cloud interface and create the 9 variables with their UI:

 - app_endpoint = the endpoint of the OVHcloud API.
-It can be the European endpoint for example.
+It can be the European endpointf, or example.
 - app_key = your application key to access the OVHcloud API's.
 - app_secret = your application secret key to access the OVHcloud API's.
 - consumer_key = your consumer key to access the OVHcloud API's.
-- s3_key = your S3 key to configure the botoS3 client
+- s3_key = your S3 key to configure the botoS3 client.
-- s3_secret = your S3 secret key to configure the botoS3 client
+- s3_secret = your S3 secret key to configure the botoS3 client.
-- s3_endpoint = your S3 endpoint
+- s3_endpoint = your S3 endpoint.
-- s3_region = the name of the region where your s3 bucket will be store
+- s3_region = the name of the region where your s3 bucket will be stored.
-- project_uuid = your public cloud project id, you can found it on the url.
+- project_uuid = your public cloud project id, you can find it on the url.

 Once your variables are created in the UI, you have to call them on your workspace in python.
 This will be ensured by a simple function directly provide by the SDK Prefect for python.
 Let's take a look at this code: